March 28, 2018 By Nathaly Pesantez

 Delays have plagued Box Street Park.
 The 2.8-acre lot, used by the MTA to store and repair vehicles, was supposed to undergo its design phase in 2013 with construction to finish in 2016, according to Parks Department documents.
-The park is also required to receive funding from the developers behind the Greenpoint Landing, adjacent to the park, as part of their deal reached with the city.

 A NYC Parks spokesperson said construction cannot begin on the park until a lot is found to relocate the MTA.

 At a December 2017 Community Board 1 meeting, NYC Parks said it was awaiting results from the environmental testing done at the site, and were planning to meet with the community in early 2018.

 While the April 5 meeting will allow the public to give ideas on park amenities, a working plan for Box Street Park has been outlined in the city’s 2006 Greenpoint-Williamsburg Waterfront Open Space Master plan.
 The plan envisions active and passive areas through the park, including a picnic terrace, a plaza and walkway overlooking the East River, a comfort station, and a multi-purpose field with synthetic turf.

 Friends of Box Street Park a local group that advocates for the park’s design and programming, says the park should be an entirely passive green space, and not a synthetic “pay to play” turf field, like what’s seen at Bushwick Inlet Park and at McCarren Park.